ibm-cloud-docs/vmwaresolutions/services/htdc_ordering.md

 # Ordering HyTrust DataControl
 {: #htdc_ordering}

 You can add the HyTrust® DataControl® service (with an HA pair of HyTrust DataControl appliances included) to a new VMware vCenter Server® instance.
-You can also add the service to your existing vCenter Server instance.
+You can also add the service to your existing VMware® vCenter Server instance.

 ## Ordering HyTrust DataControl for a new instance
 {: #htdc_ordering-new}